kesselborn/pipeline-generator/README.md

       `upstream-jobs`: an array of strings with job names that should trigger this pipeline after they have a successful new build
       `downstream-jobs`: an array of strings with job names that should be triggered when this pipeline was built successfully

+      `test-reports`: comma separated set of paths to junit test reports (wildcards like *.xml allowed)

       `no-clean`: if set to true, the workspace will not be cleaned before starting the job (default is to always clear workspace -- us this if you would like to cache dependencies or build artifacts between builds)